MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/premium.md

 ## info

-This subcommand links you to the help doccument where you can [learn more about MoonlightBot Premium.](/support/premium.md)
+This subcommand does what is stated above.
+It wil ether link to the [doccumentaton page to learn more about premium](/support/premium.md), tell you who the representative is, or infor about your subscription.
 ```text
 /premium info
 ```

 *This subcommand does not have any options.*

-## Required permissions
+### Required permissions

 MoonlightBot requires the following permissions to successfully execute this subcommand: